 Prices may be affected by grafts needed, sessions required and consultations fees, among others.

-Some clinics will charge by how many facial grafts you need (usually the most effective price model), while some will charge by the number of sessions needed to complete the transplant.
+Some clinics will charge by how many facial grafts you need (usually the most effective price model), while some will charge by the number of sessions needed to complete the transplanted hairs process.

 You may also incur extra costs from a possible dermatologist visit (to determine the cause of patchiness) or recovery materials.